FREQUENTLY ASKED QUESTIONS

 Q: Is the yacht safe?
 A: Yes, and fully licensed, insured and documented with the Coast Guard.
 The Tortuga and her crew comply with all US Coast Guard requirements for safety and have life jackets and life-saving equipment onboard for every passenger.

 Q: Can children go on the sail?
-A: As of Aug 1, 2016 children 13 and over are welcome.
+A: As of Aug 1, 2016 children age 10 and over are welcome.
 There are many areas that are hazardous to smaller children, both in the water and aboard the yacht.
-Any group looking to make reservation that will include children under the age of 12, must call for management approval prior to booking.

 Q: What happens in bad weather?
 A: The Tortuga will run in all light weather conditions (a little rain never hurt anyone!).
 In the event that we have to cancel a sail due to severe weather or high winds, you will have the opportunity to reschedule for a future event or get a full refund.